GabeScott/standard-works-vault/General Conference/1974 October - Ocean Currents and Family Influences.md

 Youth and adults are subjected to so many swirling winds that we sometimes wonder if they can survive.
 The winds of fashion push those about who are insecure and who require the feeling that they are in step with the crowd.
 The winds of sexual temptation drive some to destroy their marriage or to dash bright prospects or to degrade themselves.
 Bad companions, addicting drugs, the arrogance of profanity, the slough of pornography—all these and more act as influences pushing us, if we are not being carried forward by a strong, steady current toward the righteous life.
 The current of our lives should be determined and made strong by our parental and family life.

 In each of us is the potentiality to become a God—pure, holy, true, influential, powerful, independent of earthly forces.
 We learn from the scriptures that we each have eternal existence, that we were in the beginning with God.
-(See Abr.
-3:22.)
+(See [[Abraham 3.22|Abr.
+3:22]].)
 That understanding gives to us a unique sense of man’s dignity.

 I have sometimes seen children of good families rebel, resist, stray, sin, and even actually fight God.
 In this they bring sorrow to their parents, who have done their best to set in movement a current and to teach and live as examples.
 But I have repeatedly seen many of these same children, after years of wandering, mellow, realize what they have been missing, repent, and make great contribution to the spiritual life of their community.
 The reason I believe this can take place is that, despite all the adverse winds to which these people have been subjected, they have been influenced still more, and much more than they realized, by the current of life in the homes in which they were reared.
 When, in later years, they feel a longing to recreate in their own families the same atmosphere they enjoyed as children, they are likely to turn to the faith that gave meaning to their parents’ lives.